 This collection are just to get you going if you have taken a quality guide book you can delve further and depending how much time you have in Ankara.
 You are sure to find other interesting attractions and locations in the Ankara area of Turkey.

-Ankara is a fairly simple location to get around, when you have grasped the layout of the place and you are familiar with a couple of landmarks it should become pretty simple.
-You can discoverer a lot of the area on foot but ensure not to venture into unknown territory at night.
-If you want to cover more ground in Ankara there are a few more options.
+Ankara is a pretty simple place to get around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks you will be able to get round with ease.
+You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
+If you wish to traverse greater distances across Ankara there are a few more options.
 Ankara has a Metro system it has been operating since 1997 and is 14.7 km long.
 It runs from Kizilay, the city centre, to the Batikent, a suburb northwest of Ankara.
-There is a good, reliable bus network where passes can be attained to include multiple journeys.
-There is also the option to use Ankara Taxis, where a knowledgeable driver can offer ideas for places to visit.
+There is a good network of buses that passes can be bought to include multiple trips.
+Collect a Rental Car in Ankara, there is also the alternative to use Ankara Taxis, where the driver can offer up local knowledge.
 What ever method you use to explore Ankara ensure you see as much of it as you can.

 If you wish to stay in Ankara for longer than one night you will need to find a suitable place to stay.
 Ankara offers a broad range of places to stay these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are visiting the city on business ensure that the hotel you pick has the business facilites that suit your needs, check the area location is good as traffic in Ankara may result in problems at certain times.
 If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
 Ankara also offers a good selection of lower star hotels that offer basic but suitable facilities for travellers.
 If you don't have a large budget there is a number of guest houses and hotels in the area which are a fine place to sleep overnight.
 Whichever type of accommodation you select in Ankara try and make time to see if any bargains exists on a wide array of travel web sites, often when there is a big event on in town.